Main Content

 Intrusive interstitials are pop-ups or advertisements that cover content on your page (at times the entire content), making it difficult for users to access the information they are looking for.

 Google doesn’t penalize sites with intrusive interstitials.
-But because of their nature of being intrusive, they can negatively affect user engagement and satisfaction on the website.
+However, because of their nature of being intrusive, they can negatively affect user engagement and satisfaction on the website.

 Here’s what Google has to say about it: